-If you have time to spare or want to extend your stay, continue north from Tromsø by plane, or use Hurtigruten as the hop-on, hop-off service it was meant to be.
-If you hop all the way to the turn-around port Kirkenes, you can fly back to Tromsø, Oslo or a number of smaller towns.
+If you have time to spare or want to extend your stay, continue north from Tromsø by plane, or use Hurtigruten as the hop-on, hop-off service it was always meant to be.
+If you hop all the way to the turn-around port Kirkenes, you can fly back to Tromsø, Oslo, or a number of smaller towns.

-In the extreme north of Europe, the North Cape is one of Norway’s most popular tourist destinations and can offer a wide selection of attractions and activities.
+In the extreme north of Europe, the North Cape is one of Norway’s most popular tourist destinations and offers a wide selection of attractions and activities.
 Here, only the Svalbard archipelago lies between you and the North Pole, and the sun never sets between the middle of May and the end of July.
 To get there, fly to Honningsvåg or take Hurtigruten to one of the towns in the region.

 If you still haven’t got enough, you can fly from Tromsø to Svalbard and experience a true Arctic adventure.
 This far north you get midnight sun from 20 April until 22 August.
 Bring warm clothes, and watch out for polar bears.